doccano/doccano/README.md

 Once you select a csv file on your computer, select `Upload` button.

+### Import pre-annotated JSON files

+For sequence labelling, one can import pre-annotated json files structured as

+    [
+    {'title': 'doc1',
+    'text': 'EU rejects German call to boycott British lamb.'
+    'seq_annotation':[
+        {'start':0, 'end': 2, 'label': 'place'},
+        {'start':11, 'end': 17, 'label': 'place'},
+        {'start':34, 'end': 41, 'label': 'place'}
+        ]
+    },
+    {'title': 'doc2',
+    ...}
+    ]

+That is each document is represented as a dictionary within a list of dictionaries.
+The neccessary component of document dictionary is `'text'`.
+Optional components are `'seq_annotation'`, which is the sequence annotation per se and `title` (or `id`).
+The latter will be parsed into metadata field named `'title'`.
+Each item within the `seq_annotation` list must contain three fields:

+ 1. `'start' | 's' | 'start_offset'` -- position of a character where the annotation begins
+ 2. `'end'   | 'e' | 'end_offset'  ` -- position of character where the annotation ends
+ 3. `'label' | 'l' ` -- annotation label.

 ### Define labels

 Now we’ll define your labels.
 To define your labels, select `Labels` menu.
 You should see the label editor page: